BoomerChiao/Arduino_Air-Quality-Monitor/README_US.md

 ![image](https://github.com/user-attachments/assets/c7ff4b5a-bc86-40f1-9ed6-1c33ea98351b)
-- 請注意，該設計僅持支援 5V 電壓範圍。因此，建議將 VCC 預設為 5V 電源以確保正常運作。
+- Please note that this design only supports a 5V voltage range.
+Therefore, it is recommended to set VCC to 5V by default to ensure proper operation.
 - Arduino Pro Mini: A4 (SDA) ; A5 (SCL) ; D2 (PMS9003M_RXD) ; D3 (PMS9003M_TXD) ; D9 (TJC3224T128_RXD) ; D8 (TJC3224T128_TXD)
 - AHT20: SDA (A4) ; SCL (A5)
 - SHT40: SDA (A4) ; SCL (A5)